Bear Mountain State Park: History

 Bear Mountain-Harriman State Park became a reality the following year when the prison was demolished and a dock built for steamboat excursion traffic; the following year a new West Shore Railroad station was built near the dock.
 In 1912, a replica of Henry Hudson's ship, the Half Moon was built and moored at the dock.
 Major William A. Welch was hired as Chief Engineer, whose work for the park would win him recognition as the father of the state park movement (and later, the national park movement).

 The park opened in June 1913.
 Steamboats alone brought more than 22,000 passengers to the park that year.
 Camping at Hessian Lake (and later at Lake Stahahe) was immensely popular; the average stay was eight days and was a favorite for Boy Scouts.
 By 1914 it was estimated that more than a million people a year were coming to the park.

 In the 1930s the federal government under Franklin D. Roosevelt was developing plans to preserve the environment as part of the Depression-era public works programs; the Civil Works Administration and the Works Progress Administration spent five years on projects at the park.
 Pump houses, reservoirs, sewer systems, vacation lodges, bathrooms, homes for park staff, storage buildings and an administration building were all created through these programs.

 The park continued to grow after its creation.
 The Palisades Interstate Park Commission began purchasing nearby Doodletown in the 1920s and completed the acquisition with eminent domain in the 1960s.

+The park temporarily closed between July and August of 2023 after a storm struck the area on the 9th of July which damaged multiple pieces of infrastructure and washed out many trails in the park.
+Many of the park's trails remained closed for the following couple of months, however a majority of the trails have since reopened.